Published 2025-09-05.

 binding and self

-In Ruby, every Binding
+In Ruby, every Binding instance contains a self object.

-object captures the execution context at a specific point in the code,
+A Binding object captures the execution context at a specific point in the code,

-including the current value of self
+including the current value of self,

 local variables, instance variables, class variables, global variables,